AI-generated

 • Substantive:

-• The restrictive covenants are valid and enforceable.
-While courts generally view restrictive covenants with disfavor as they restrict the use of property, they are sustained when reasonable, not contrary to public policy or law, and not in restraint of trade.
-Frontline restrictions on constructions have been held to be valid stipulations, especially when aimed at promoting aesthetics, health, privacy, and preventing overcrowding in low-cost housing projects.
+• Validity: Yes, the restrictive covenants are valid.
+While courts view such covenants with disfavor as restrictions on property use, they are sustained where reasonable, not contrary to public policy or law, and not in restraint of trade.
+Restrictions promoting aesthetics, health, privacy, and preventing overcrowding in low-cost housing meet this standard.

-• Demolition is the proper remedy under Article 1168 of the New Civil Code, which provides that when an obligation consists in not doing and the obligor does what has been forbidden, it shall be undone at his expense.
-The case of Ayala Corporation vs. Ray Burton Development Corporation, which awarded damages in lieu of demolition, is distinguishable because that case contained an elaborate mathematical formula for determining compensatory damages in the Deed of Restrictions, which circumstance is absent in the present case.
+• Remedy: Yes, demolition is proper.
+Under Article 1168 of the New Civil Code, when an obligation consists in not doing and the obligor does what has been forbidden, it shall be undone at his expense.
+Ayala Corporation applies only where the parties stipulated a specific formula for damages in lieu of demolition; absent such stipulation, specific performance through demolition is the statutory remedy.

 Doctrines